-The SS Cygni light curve above was observed in the optical part of the spectrum and displays the dynamics among the accretion disk, the material in the disk that was accreted from its companion star, and the surface of the white dwarf.
+The SS Cygni light curve above was observed in the optical part of the spectrum and displays the dynamics among the accretion disk - the material in the disk that was accreted from its companion star - and the surface of the white dwarf.
 The white dwarf itself is the stellar core of a Sun-sized star at the end of its evolutionary history – a rotating carbon core.
-The light curve above is produced by the dynamics of the system – not the white dwarf itself which emits most of its radiation in the X-ray band of the spectrum.
+The light curve above is produced by the dynamics of the system and not the white dwarf itself, which emits most of its radiation in X-rays.

 Some stellar cores emit X-rays that exhibit some regularity, so it is suspected that some sort of dynamic mechanism is producing the X-ray pulses that manifest themselves as changes in X-ray brightness.
-One such mechanism for rotating objects is “hot spots” which rotate into and out of the line of sight of the Chandra X-ray Illustration of an X-ray Binary observatory.
+One such mechanism for rotating objects is “hot spots” which rotate into and out of the line of sight of the Chandra X-ray Observatory.

 GK Per and Cen X-3 are stellar cores that have been imaged by Chandra.
 Both objects exhibit variations in X-ray brightness that appear to display some regularity.
-This activity uses ds9 – an astrophysics image analysis software package – to analyze GK Per and Cen X-3 – in order to determine if they are white dwarfs and/or neutron stars.
+This activity is a pencil and paper version that uses screenshots from ds9 – an image analysis software package – to analyze GK Per and Cen X-3 – in order to determine if they are white dwarfs and/or neutron stars.
 The physics equations and numbers necessary for the calculations are provided.